Memorial Day Weekend in Philadelphia 2016

 Take your imagination for a ride with Morris Arboretum’s Garden Railway.

-A family favorite, Morris Arboretum’s garden railway returns on Saturday, May 23.
-Included with your admission to the arboretum, this year’s railway theme is “Art & Architecture” and includes miniature versions of iconic Philadelphia sculptures, famous lighthouses and recognizable buildings.
+A family favorite, Morris Arboretum’s garden railway returns on Saturday, May 28.
+Included with your admission to the arboretum, this year’s railway theme is “Awaken the Senses” and includes a quarter-mile train track, miniature shops and more.

 More than 30 antique dealers set up shop at the Brandywine River Museum of Art for its Antiques Show over Memorial Day weekend.
 Fine antiques including furniture, rugs, porcelain, needlework and more will be available for perusing and purchasing.